USS Fieberling: Pacific War

-'Fieberling was launched on 2 April 1944 by Bethlehem Steel Co., San Francisco, California; sponsored by Mrs. C. A. Fieberling, mother of Lieutenant Fieberling; and commissioned on 11 April 1944.Fieberling arrived at Pearl Harbor on 27 June 1944 for escort duty to Eniwetok, making three such voyages to the staging ground for the operation until 3 September.
+Fieberling was launched on 2 April 1944 by Bethlehem Steel Co., San Francisco, California; sponsored by Mrs. C. A. Fieberling, mother of Lieutenant Fieberling; and commissioned on 11 April 1944.

+Fieberling arrived at Pearl Harbor on 27 June 1944 for escort duty to Eniwetok, making three such voyages to the staging ground for the operation until 3 September.
 Five days later she sailed for Manus Island, arriving 27 September.
 Until 15 December, she sailed out of Port Purvis on Florida Island in the Solomons on escort and air-sea rescue duty, then served as station ship at Funafuti until 17 February 1945.

 After amphibious landing rehearsals at Guadalcanal, Fieberling arrived at Ulithi on 21 March 1945 to load stores and ammunition for the assault on Okinawa.
 She arrived off the island on 31 March, covered the landings the next day, and then served on anti-submarine patrol off the island, receiving damage from a near miss in the massive kamikaze raids of 6 April.
-After escorting a convoy of unloaded assault ships to Saipan between 9 and 29 April, Fieberling returned to Okinawa for patrol, escort, and radar picket duty until 28 June.Fieberling operated on escort duty between Okinawa and Guam and Saipan until 22 October 1945, when she sailed to escort a transport from Saipan to Japan.
-In a near collison she was struck by the anchor of one of her escorted ships damaging one of her depth charge racks causing the charges to fall onto the deck.
+After escorting a convoy of unloaded assault ships to Saipan between 9 and 29 April, Fieberling returned to Okinawa for patrol, escort, and radar picket duty until 28 June.

+Fieberling operated on escort duty between Okinawa and Guam and Saipan until 22 October 1945, when she sailed to escort a transport from Saipan to Japan.
+In a near collision she was struck by the anchor of one of her escorted ships damaging one of her depth charge racks causing the charges to fall onto the deck.
 The quick thinking crew began stuffing the fuse breaches with wet rags to prevent any accidental discharge while securing them.
 They discovered that one had mistakenly never had its fuse removed.
 She returned to Portland, Oregon, on 22 November, and after overhaul, sailed from San Diego, California on 15 March 1946 for occupation duty off the Chinese coast.
 Gunners Mate Roy Bronson and another sentry watch investigated a noise coming from the forecastle.
 Upon discovering a civilian junk boat was attempting to steal one of their anchors the sentry retrieved a Thompson.
 Not wanting to kill the man he shot holes in his boat; sinking it.
 After bringing him aboard they returned him to shore.
 While on liberty in port GM Bronson witnessed a policeman shoot a man in the back of the head and walk away.
 "Had the policeman touched the body he would have been required to dig the hole to bury it.
 They'd simply leave them laying around.
 It was not uncommon to see dead bodies this way.
 Seeing them floating past the ship was an almost daily occurrence."
 Back in San Diego on 13 August, she operated along the west coast and in the Hawaiian Islands, testing experimental equipment, until decommissioned on 13 March 1948 and placed in reserve at San Diego.

 Stricken from the Naval Vessel Register on 1 March 1972, Fieberling was sold for scrap on 20 November of that same year.